argoproj-labs/training-material/argo-workflows/reuse/workflow-templates.md

 `kubectl apply -f hello-workflowtemplate.yaml`{{execute}}

-This allows you to use GitOps to managed your templates.
+This allows you to use GitOps to manage your templates.

 To submit a template, you can use the UI or the CLI: